Megagig/Microverse-First-Capstone-Project/README.md

 <!-- PROJECT DESCRIPTION -->

 **[Microverse-First-Capstone-Project]** My first capstone project at micorverse focuses on building and developing a website that solves real world problems.
+It showcases a website for the conference of the association of Community Pharmacists of Nigeria.
 This project is built with HTML, CSS and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>